ToucanToco/weaverbird/docs/_docs/tech/steps.md

 `value` can be an arbitrary value (e.g a list when used with the `in` operator)

+**This step is supported by the following backends:**

+- Mongo 4.0
+- Mongo 3.6

 ### `formula` step

 Add a computation based on other columns or on values.